lde-axelor/cursor-deb/README.md

 ## License

-This project (Not Cursor) is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Disclaimer